A Stable FDTD Method with Embedded Reduced-Order Models: Introduction

 \section{Introduction}

-The Finite-Difference Time-Domain (FDTD) method solves Maxwell's equations numerically using a staggered grid, where the electric and magnetic fields are sampled at alternate nodes~\cite{yee,Gedney}.
+The Finite-Difference Time-Domain (FDTD) method, also known as the Yee scheme, solves Maxwell's equations numerically using a staggered grid, where electric and magnetic fields are sampled with alternate nodes~\cite{yee,Gedney}.
 This configuration is particularly convenient to discretize the curl operators in Maxwell's equations.
-An attractive feature of FDTD is the use of an explicit leap-frog scheme to march in time.
+An attractive feature of the Yee scheme is the use of an explicit leap-frog scheme to march in time.
 This approach significantly reduces the cost per iteration over implicit alternatives, but makes stability conditional to the well-known Courant-Friedrichs-Lewy (CFL) condition~\cite{Gedney}.
 In 2D, the CFL condition reads

 where $\dt$ is time step, $\dx$ and $\dy$ are the cell dimensions along the $x$~and $y$ axes, and $c$ is the wave velocity in the medium~\cite{Gedney}.